Sorry for cutting the story short yesterday… especially right at the good part, right?

 After about 5 minutes, the technician called his name.

 “BEN, OPEN YOUR EYES.”

-Ben all of a sudden opened his eyes wide, looked around, and went straight into a seizure.
+Ben all of a sudden opened his eyes wide and went straight into a seizure.
 It wasn’t a grand mal one like he usually has.
 His eyes fluttered, his jaw was chattering, and his head was bobbling around.

-The technician (who couldn’t have been more than 25 it seemed) popped up out of his chair and immediately got on his phone trying to reach his boss.
-I was thinking to myself “bet this kid never thought that stupid test would actually work!”.
+The technician popped up out of his chair and immediately got on his phone trying to reach his boss.

-After that the technician told Ben that he would have to continue the EEG overnight.
-They glued all of the electrodes to his head and then wrapped it up like a turban to keep all of the wires in place.
+After that, the technician told Ben that he would have to continue the EEG overnight.

-The neurologist also thinks that when Ben is having strong auras (which he has often), they’re actually seizures…. just not the grand mal seizures that we’re used to seeing.
+The neurologist also thinks that when Ben is having strong auras, they’re actually seizures…. just not the grand mal seizures that we’re used to seeing.

-That’s the other thing… we found out Tuesday afternoon that Ben would now need an additional surgery before he leaves the hospital (it was a crazy day, I’ll just say that).
+That’s the other thing… we found out Tuesday afternoon that Ben would now need an additional surgery before he leaves the hospital.

-My main concern right now is the seizures.
-That’s what caused the fall in the first place and the spinal cord injury.
+My main concern right now is the seizures that caused the fall in the first place and the spinal cord injury.
 I really want to find an answer fast, or at least get the seizures under control.
 My biggest worry is that he’ll fall again before his surgery and injure his spinal cord beyond repair.

 Thanks again for all the prayers and love.
 I’ll try to post Part 3 soon!